ga-wdi-boston/ember-object/README.md

 const Person = Ember.Object.extend({
 });

-let tina = Person.create({
+let bob = Person.create({
-  givenName: 'Tina',
+  givenName: 'Bob',
   surname: 'Belcher'
 })
 ```

-Suppose we wanted `tina` to have a property called `fullName` which was equal
+Suppose we wanted `bob` to have a property called `fullName` which was equal
  to his given name plus his surname.
 We could obviously define a function in the Class definition to return that
  value.